fhnw-sql/FHNW-SQLScrolls/backend/README.md

 * `POSTMARK_API_KEY` -> Postmark API Key for sending the mails.

 ## 💾 Getting Started
-For running the project a working Node.JS and MongoDB environment is required.
-Afterwards the project dependencies can be installed with `npm i` as usuall.
+For running the project, a working Node.JS and MongoDB environment is required.
+Afterwards, one can install the project dependencies with `npm i` as usual.
 The following `npm run` commands are available:
 - `start` -> starts the api
 - `start:dev` -> start the api over nodemon with livereload support